Kanbanboards III–putting on the web

 1. Line up your SpecFlow tables correctly.
 This is a great point that will make the feature-files be readable outside Visual Studio.
 I think that the readability is a key feature of BDD so totally agree there.
 Committed!

 2. Don’t use asserts in the When-step.
 Totally agree on this!
 The Given/When/Then mantra is from the outset a development of the Arrange/Act/Assert.
-Don’t assert in the act step seems reasonable and give you a better separation of concerns in your step definitions.
+Don’t assert in the act step seems reasonable and gives you a better separation of concerns in your step definitions.
 Committed!

-OK – with the aid of GitHub and not to mention Darren the project is now in great shape.
+OK – with the aid of GitHub and not to mention Darren, the project is now in great shape.

 On with tasks at hand.